America McCutchen Drennan: Development of the Women's Board of Missions

-In the year 1880, when the call came through the papers for the women of the Cumberland Presbyterian Church to organize a Board of Missions, Drennan responded to the call, and met with other women of the church in Evansville, Indiana, for the purpose of considering the matter.
+In 1880, when the call came through the papers for the women of the Cumberland Presbyterian Church to organize a Board of Missions, Drennan responded to the call, and met with other women of the church in Evansville, Indiana, for the purpose of considering the matter.
 The organization was established, and Drennan was made chairman of the committee to select the location of the Board.
 Not long after this, a member of the Assembly's Board suggested that they ask Drennan to go to the foreign field.
 Before she accepted, one of the women said, "Oh, what good can one of your age do there?"
 One more year passed, and Drennan attended the second meeting of the Board, which convened at Bowling Green, Kentucky.
 At this meeting, Drennan suggested the organization of synodical and presbyterial societies.
 She also suggested the circular letter plan that was adopted and used successfully in many of our presbyteries.
 She was appointed synodical vice president of Missouri, which office she accepted, hoping to find satisfaction in this work.
 She organized some societies, but the work did not prosper.

 Again, at McMinnville, Tennessee, she returned to teaching, but this work, formerly something she enjoyed doing, had now become irksome to her.
 She gave up the school and determined to offer herself to the Board of Missions, with the knowledge that she would have gone even had her application to the Board been rejected.
 After due consideration by the members of the Board she was accepted.
 The consecration service was held in the lecture room of the First Cumberland Presbyterian church at Evansville in March, 1883.
 From there, Drennan hastened on to Missouri to say goodbye to relatives, having already said good-bye to Kentucky friends; her visit to Missouri was saddened by the unexpected death of her oldest sister.
 After a few days spent with each member of her family, she headed to Kansas City, Missouri, and then spent a week in San Francisco.